JarrodSwords/design-patterns/builder/README.md

 * encapsulate one or more configuration sequences
 * decouple a configuration sequence from its output type
     * abstract the steps of a configuration sequence
-* reduce the complextity of a constructor's body
+* reduce the complextity of a constructor body
 * simplify a complicated constructor signature
     * by reducing its parameters to a Builder